-Through special legislation, the Town approved an increase to the room occupancy tax to be directed into the construction and maintenance trust fund.
-This trust fund, which is reported as a major fund, recorded 33% of the room occupancy tax receivable as an intergovernmental receivable.
+Through special legislation, the Town approved an increase to the room occupancy tax to be directed into the construction and maintenance fund.
+This fund, which is reported as a major fund, recorded 33% of the room occupancy tax receivable as an intergovernmental receivable.